 GLORIOUS MOTHER NATURE

 As with most islands, the skyscape is beautiful.
 Sunrises and sunsets are colourful and picturesque, while stargazing is a must.
-If the many beaches in Hawaii isn’t your thing, or you simply want a break from it, perhaps waterfalls surrounded by lush rainforest would be a good option.
+If the many beaches in Hawaii aren't your thing, or you simply want a break from them, perhaps waterfalls surrounded by lush rainforest would be a good option.
 Oahu might have the famous Waikiki for beach lovers, but Maui has some of the best waterfalls, so be sure to add that onto your itinerary too.

 Hawaii is also known for its volcanic attractions, so if you’re looking to witness flowing lava, you’re in luck.
 The world’s most active volcano, Kilauea, is located within the Hawaii Volcanoes National Park on the Big Island.
-You can catch a glimpse of the glowing orange liquid from the Kilauea Overlook, or get a bird’s eye view with a flight over the hot liquid.
+You can catch a glimpse of the glowing orange lava from the Kilauea Overlook, or get a bird’s eye view with a flight over the hot liquid.